Grignard reagent: Magnesium

-Specially activated magnesium, such as Rieke magnesium, circumvents this problem.
+Activated magnesium, such as Rieke magnesium, circumvents this problem.
 The oxide layer can also be broken up using ultrasound, using a stirring rod to scratch the oxidized layer off, or by adding a few drops of iodine or 1,2-Diiodoethane.
 Another option is to use sublimed magnesium or magnesium anthracene.

-"Rieke magnesium" is prepared by a reduction of an anhydrous magnesium chloride with a potassium:
+"Rieke magnesium" is prepared by a reduction of anhydrous magnesium chloride with potassium: